jodihum/aws-terraform-demo/README.md

 4. Tests
 5. Better descriptions of variables
 6. More consistent naming
-7. Documentation for using the lambda
-8. Readme for each module
+7. Readme for each module